top of page

 Q: What makes Ozark Cedar Bee Hives a good investment?

 A: Whether you are looking for an attractive addition to your backyard garden or a durable investment to an extensive apiary, Ozark Cedar Hives are unmatched in quality and value.
 As mentioned above Red Cedar is superior to pine wood in terms of termite and rot resistance.
 It is also a stronger wood.
 Esthetically, red cedar is one of the most beautiful woods of north America.
 The heart wood is red with the outer wood a contrasting white.
-When sealed with an exterior clear coat sealer these rich colors are preserved and will extend the life of the hive.
-For a more rustic look, the wood can be left untreated where it will weather to a grey natural look yet give many years of service.
+When sealed with an exterior transparent or semi-transparent sealer these rich colors are preserved and will extend the life of the hive.
 Hive bodies (or supers) are joined at the corners with finger joints (sometimes called “box joints”).
 Finger joints are much stronger than rabbet joints and allow at least three times more surface area for gluing.
 Bee Keepers who use cedar hives testify to their superiority.
+Nearly half of our sales are repeat customers and most tell us they will never buy hives again that are not Ozark Cedar Hives.

 Q: How are Ozark Cedar Beehives constructed?

-A: Board thickness is 7/8 in. instead of traditional 3/4 in., making stronger, better insulated hives.
-Insides of hives are not planed smooth, encouraging the bees to coat with more propolous which recent research indicates healthier bees.
+A: Board thickness is 15/16 in. instead of traditional 3/4 in., making stronger, better insulated hives.
+Insides of hives are not planed smooth, encouraging the bees to coat with more propolis which recent research indicates healthier bees.

 * We have gluing jigs to hold the supers until the glue dries.
 No nails or screws are necessary and are not used.